lhellborg/CorporateDashboard/README.md

 # Project4

-This is a corporate dashboard application using `Ember`,  as front-end MVC framework, `JQuery` and `Bootstrap` for responsiveness. `PapaParse` is used to parse the .CSV file and `Highchart` to display nice charts.
+This is a corporate dashboard application using `Ember`,  as front-end MVC framework, `JQuery` and `Bootstrap` for facilitate JS and responsiveness. `PapaParse` is used to parse the .CSV file and `Highchart` to display nice charts.

 The dashboard application contains a header (with the currently selected dashboard’s name); a menu, allowing the user to navigate between dashboards; and the primary dashboard display area.
 The provided data to the dashboards  are CSV and JSON files.
 There are 3 main views:

 -A **geospatial view**, identifying the number of employees at various company locations.

 -A **“summary” view**, containing components displaying:

     -the number of open issues,
     -a line chart reflecting number of paying customers over a period of time, -and a bar chart reflecting number of reported issues over a period of time.